a16z-infra/JungleGym/README.md

 We're hosting 3 web agent datasets: Mind2Web, WebArena, and AgentInstruct.

 1. Mind2Web: Ground truth for ~2k tasks across 137 websites, including full HTML page states and screenshots.
 Good for broad testing and development across a range of sites and tasks.
    Here is how you can use the Mind2Web Dataset API to test your Agent with the ground truth.
-You can find the website, task, and annotation ID in [JungleGym](https://junglegym.ai/Mind2Web).
+You can find the website, task, and annotation ID in [JungleGym](https://junglegym.ai/Mind2Web) or in the API.

    Full Mind2Web [API endpoints docs](https://docs.junglegym.ai/junglegym/api-documentation/mind2web-api)